lukasturcani/stk/docs/source/basic_examples.rst

 construction.
 You might like to customize this in the functional groups created by a :mod:`~.functional_group_factory`.

 Take, for example, a :class:`.CarboxylicAcid` functional group.
-This group, ``C(=O)O``.
-There are two likely ways you would like to modify this group during construction.
+There are two likely ways you would like to modify this group, ``C(=O)O``, during construction.
 In the first way, you want to add a bond to the carbon atom, and delete the ``OH`` group, which is treated as a leaving group.
 This is what :class:`.CarboxylicAcidFactory` will do by default

 .. code-block:: python